 It's a large cake, and making it by hand will require a considerable effort, and you might not be able to incorporate air as you should for it to bake properly.

-Chocolate water: steps for making this recipe are similar to an old-fashioned devil's food cake, where the cocoa powder is mixed with hot water to create a sort of thin custard.
+The steps for making this recipe are similar to an old-fashioned devil's food cake, where the cocoa powder is mixed with hot water to create a sort of thin custard.
+This enhances or 'blooms' the cocoa powder and flavor.

-Cake batter: the final mixture is thick but smooth and silky.
-Follow instructions so the crumb is light and tender.
+The final mixture is thick but smooth and silky.

 Baking a chocolate bundt cake